ianmurrays/jelly-truck/README.md

 jelly-truck
 ===========

-A Pusher clone in node
+Jelly Truck is a [Pusher](http://pusher.com) clone written in node using coffeescript.
+It is in **very early stages of development**, so it is not usable in a production environment.